OPPORTUNITIES FOR UNDERGRADUATE AND GRADUATE STUDENTS

 HIRING PROCEDURES FOR STUDENTS

 A background check and sexual misconduct declaration form are required for the employment.
-You will receive a request from UWHR Background Checks email@example.com to complete the forms to initiate the background check process.
+You will either receive this form from the hiring coordinator or you will receive a request from UWHR Background Checks firstname.lastname@example.org to complete the forms to initiate the background check process.

 The student will be responsible for submitting the hiring paperwork in a timely manner.
 If this is your first time working as a student employee at UWT, please complete all forms.
 Students that have previously worked at UWT and have submitted this paperwork will need to complete an updated I-9 and a W4 form (can be done online).